 There’s so much to see in the Southern Highlands, from spectacular waterfalls and sprawling national parks to boutique wineries dotted throughout the landscape.
 For jaw-dropping views, visit the dramatic Fitzroy Falls in the Morton National Park.
 The region is full of bushwalks, such as the Lovers walking track, and cycling trails.

 The region’s towns, cellar doors and natural wonders are all within easy driving distance of each other.
 Pick up maps and local knowledge from the Southern Highlands Welcome Centre in Mittagong.
 Check out the events calendar for what’s on, from festivals and shows to concerts and exhibitions.

 Eat and drink

 The Southern Highlands is a foodie’s paradise, with rich volcanic soils supporting a range of produce, including beef, dairy and truffles.
-The high altitude is perfect for cool-climate wines, with plenty of cellar doors to visit.
-There are acclaimed restaurants too, such as Biota Dining and Eschalot.
+The high altitude is perfect for cool climate wines, with plenty of cellar doors to visit.
+There are many acclaimed restaurants too, such as Biota Dining and Eschalot.

 Getting there and where to stay